 Smoke Alarm Program

 Littleton Fire Rescue will provide a smoke alarm and battery to any citizen that demonstrates a need for this important life-saving device.
-Education on installation and maintenance are provided, as well as assistance with installation.
+Education on installation and maintenance are provided.

 Basic fire safety and injury prevention classes are provided for mature audiences and can be customized to meet the special needs of your community group or living facility.

 Station tours can be scheduled at one of eight fire stations for ages three years and older.
 A 10-day advance notice is required.
 To schedule a tour, complete the Station Tours request form.